Providence RI: Beehive of Creativity

 EAT/Lunch: Red Stripe

-If you love mussels (and even if you don’t), this neighborhood bistro popular with college kids and parents of same is your place.
-Known for “Moules & Frits” you can get a plate of seasoned shellfish with a variety of seasonings for just $12.
+If you love mussels (and even if you don’t), Red Stripe is a neighborhood bistro that’s popular with college kids (and their parents.)
+Known for “Moules & Frits,” you can get a plate of seasoned shellfish with a variety of seasonings for a student-friendly price.

 Don’t like mussels?
-Try the “Everything But the Kitchen Sink” salad ($13); a wooden bowl brimming with chopped Romaine, pickled green beans and cauliflower, hearts of palm, feta, chickpeas, hard-boiled eggs and lots more.
+Try the “Everything But the Kitchen Sink” salad, a wooden bowl brimming with chopped Romaine, pickled green beans and cauliflower, hearts of palm, feta, chickpeas, hard-boiled eggs, and lots more.

 Best starters at Los Andes Peruvian Restaurant, Providence, RI